Jacinto Ramos Jr., District 1

 Term: First elected 2013; Term expires 2025

 Jacinto A. Ramos, Jr. serves as the Chief of Board Governance and Leadership at Leadership ISD.
 He is proven national, state, and community leader on educational policy, racial/ethnic equity, and school board governance.

-Jacinto is the chair of the 2019-2020 Council of Urban Boards of Education (CUBE) as well as the next president of the Mexican American School Boards Association.
-Additionally, he serves on the Board of Directors of the Texas Association of School Boards (TASB.)
+Jacinto is the immediate past chairman of the Council of Urban Boards of Education (CUBE) as well as the current president of the Mexican American School Boards Association.
+Additionally, he serves on the Board of Directors of the Texas Association of School Boards (TASB) and he is on the executive commitee for the Council of Great City Schools.

 The Council of Urban Boards of Education (CUBE) supports urban school boards, fosters effective school district leadership, and addresses the educational challenges that exist in our nation’s urban centers.